prometheusresearch/rios/docs/source/sms_interaction_specification.rst

     :Description: This property specifies which :doc:`Instrument Definition
                   </instrument_specification>` the Interaction is based on.

+``meta``
+    :Type: `Metadata Collection Object`_
+    :Description: This property allows arbitrary information about the Interaction to be stored within the configuration.
+This property is optional.

 ``defaultLocalization``
     :Type: String; Must be in the form of a `RFC5646`_ Language Tag
     :Constraints: Required